 The University of Wisconsin offers several online certificate and undergraduate degree programs.
 Online courses include those in anthropology, economics, algebra, psychology, women's studies, history and sociology.

 Two online courses in chemistry offered by this university are:

 - Chemistry and Society: This online course focuses on the impact chemistry has on the everyday lives of people around the world.
 Students are taught to approach chemistry in a problem-solving manner so that they can understand societal problems that result due to various chemical reactions.
 Individuals study the ozone layer, global warming, acid rain and nuclear energy.
 No lab components are required.

 - Survey of Biochemistry: This foundational course explores the chemical structures and metabolism of living organisms.
 There is no lab element associated with this course.

 Students interested in studying chemistry who do not wish to earn a degree may take OpenCourseWare (OCW) programs offered by several colleges.
 The Massachusetts Institute of Technology offers a broad range of chemistry courses online.
 The courses feature the same material as those taught at MIT, with the exception that they are not scored or graded, and a student does not receive college credit for taking the course.

-Additionally, Carnegie Mellon University's Learning Initiative offers two chemistry courses online: introduction to chemistry and biochemistry.
+Carnegie Mellon University's Learning Initiative is similar to that of OpenCourseware.
+The school offers two chemistry courses online: introduction to chemistry and biochemistry.
 Students in these online chemistry courses study matter, elements, molecules, compounds, stoichiometry, chemical reactions, atomic structure and more.
 While many online chemistry courses require students to complete an in-person lab component, Carnegie Mellon's program provides digital labs.
 The school's chemistry courses are designed for advanced learners, but the university does not provide verification of completion or certification.